 Also from Unvarnished Facts, see more articles on bias and decision-making.

-Writer and Supply Chain Tech Expert.
+Writer and expert in supply chain technology and operational analytics.
 Passionate about giving actionable insights on information technology, business, innovation, creativity, and life in general.